Proj-Mer/Active-Directory-Home-lab/Setting_up/2_VirtualMachine/readme.md

   - We should be able to see the newly generated users at **Active Directory Users and Computers.**
     <p align="center"><img src="https://i.imgur.com/5lP2rzQ.png" height="55%" width="55%" alt="brt"/></p>
+# Creating a virtual machine for the windows client.